hashicorp/terraform-config-inspect/README.md

 This library and tool are intentionally focused on only extracting simple top-level metadata about a single Terraform module.
-This is to reduce the maintenence burden of keeping this codebase synchronized with changes to Terraform itself: the features extracted by this package are unlikely to change significantly in future versions.
+This is to reduce the maintenance burden of keeping this codebase synchronized with changes to Terraform itself: the features extracted by this package are unlikely to change significantly in future versions.